 According to the Faculty of Occupational Medicine, around 75-80% of women of menopausal age are in the workforce, with women over 50 becoming the fastest-growing demographic within the UK’s workforce (CIPD).
 With this being the case, why isn’t menopause at the top of work health and wellbeing concerns for every employer?

-October 18th is rapidly approaching, so we take a look at how employees are affected by menopause and what employers need to do to build a work culture that recognises and supports those experiencing these changes.
-We also talked to Emily Perry, HR Director and founder of The People Consultancy; she created Work With the Menopause in collaboration with Dr Louise Taylor, a GP and menopause coach, providing solutions for businesses on how to support women going through the menopause.
+We took a look at how employees are affected by menopause and what employers need to do to build a work culture that recognises and supports those experiencing these changes.
+We also talked to Emily Perry, HR Director and founder of The People Consultancy who created Work With the Menopause in collaboration with Dr Louise Taylor, a GP and menopause coach, providing solutions for businesses on how to support women going through the menopause.

 What is menopause?

-Menopause occurs at the median age of 51 as oestrogen levels begin to lower, but people can experience symptoms either earlier or later.
-Perimenopause is the lead up of symptoms before a woman has no menstrual periods for 12 months in a row.
+Menopause occurs at the average age of 51 as oestrogen levels begin to lower, but people can experience symptoms either earlier or later.
+Perimenopause is the lead-up of symptoms before a woman has no menstrual periods for 12 months in a row.
 This can take up to 10 years.

 Some of the symptoms can include: